George Henry Burgess: Life and work

 Burgess made three trips to Hawaii.
 His longest stay was 1855–1856, with shorter visits in 1866 and 1871.
 On his first visit he advertised himself as 'Artist and Wood Engraver'.
 George's brothers lived in Honolulu for various periods of time.
 Hubert ran a jewelry business, receiving royal commissions; Charles worked as a paperhanger; and Edward ran a coffee shop and sold his brothers’ artwork.
 Noteworthy among George's Honolulu output were his pendant portraits of King Kamehameha IV and Queen Emma.
 The oil on paper works were based on preliminary sketches and possibly daguerrotype images.
 Upon his return to San Francisco, Burgess lithographed a series of Honolulu views, printed by the firm of Britton & Rey.
 However, Burgess gave up lithography after quarrels over his production time and perceived credit as the principal draftsman.

 Burgess is listed in the 1858 San Francisco directory as a wood engraver.
-In that year as well, seeking gold once again, Burgess followed the Fraser River Gold Rush in British Columbia, voyaging upriver by canoe.
+In 1858 as well, seeking gold once again, Burgess followed the Fraser River Gold Rush in British Columbia, voyaging upriver by canoe.
 He sold one of his paintings to Governor James Douglas.
 Burgess returned with many sketches, which he then transferred to glass and exhibited by magic lantern show.

 In San Francisco, Burgess opened a studio and began his career as a professional artist.
 For the next few decades, portrait commissions formed the bulk of his livelihood.
 He was especially noted for his skill in depicting ladies' gowns, which he would ask to borrow a few weeks before sittings in order to capture the decorative details.
 He also worked on photographic overpainting and retouching, a low-cost alternative to traditional portraits.
 Opportunities to display his work in San Francisco were few at first.
 In 1857, at the First Industrial Exhibition at the Mechanics' institute, he showed portraits, as well as three Honolulu views, the first to be shown in the country.
 The following year he exhibited watercolor landscapes.
 The 1864 exhibition showcased works from Puget Sound and the Yosemite Valley.
 In 1871, Burgess was one of the founding members of the San Francisco Art Association, and afterwards there were regular exhibitions and opportunities for patronage.
 On 18 July 1872, in London, Burgess married Emma Clint, daughter of the artist Alfred Clint.
 The couple had two daughters together.